 Grants and Scholarships

 The opportunity to study abroad may come around once in a lifetime.
 While it offers students the chance to expand their personal and academic horizons, we understand that finances play a major role in the decision-making process.
 With that in mind, St. John’s offers substantial grants to make semester-length study abroad more affordable.
-These grants are based entirely on need and eligible students can receive up to $6,000 in additional aid against the $8,290 program fee in order to make their international education dreams a reality – without the financial burden.
+These grants are based entirely on need and eligible students can receive up to $6,000 in additional aid against their respective program fee (Western Europe Semester: $8,990; Discover Paris/Rome: $8,490, etc.) in order to make their international education dreams a reality – without the financial burden.
 Students will be notified of their eligibility via paper letter and e-mail twice per academic year.

 Who would say “no” to free money?